Hmmm, Pinterest for Business? Really?

 I mostly use the size 1000 x 1500 px for static pins, and 1080 x 1920 px for idea pins.

-Before you start making pins, you should know how they will look like.
+Before you start making pins, you should know what they will look like.
 I’m talking about colors and fonts.
 Your brand is not just you, your products, or your services.
 It’s also the looks of your visuals.

 Besides the high-quality images, you should always include the same colors and fonts.
 If you want to brand yourself the right way, then grab your Free Pinterest Branding Worksheet here.